February 9, 2011

 FINTRAC's Director and Chief Executive Officer is accountable for safeguarding personal information under the control of FINTRAC.
-The Director and Chief Executive Officer's powers as deputy head under the Privacy Act have been delegated to the Manager of Communications and to the Access to Information and Privacy (ATIP) Coordinator of the Enterprise Policy, Research and Programs Sector.
+The Director and Chief Executive Officer's powers as deputy head under the Privacy Act have been delegated to the Deputy Director, to the Communications Manager, and to the Access to Information and Privacy (ATIP) Coordinator of the Enterprise Policy, Research and Programs Sector.

 FINTRAC's Chief Privacy Officer (CPO) provides strategic privacy leadership and oversees privacy related activities involving the functions of FINTRAC.
 The CPO provides updates to the Director and Chief Executive Officer and the Executive Committee in relation to FINTRAC's privacy program and activities.

 The Deputy Directors and Assistant Directors are accountable for safeguarding all personal information within their area of responsibility and for implementing this policy.